now browsing by author

 One criticism of the IAT is that it may merely tap ‘extrapersonal associations’ – it may be a measure of culturally shared assumptions rather than personal attitudes.
 For example, this would argue that an IAT that detects my strong association between nurse and female is just reflecting my knowledge that society has historically given the role mainly to women, rather than this being my own personal automated attitude (i.e., that nurses ought to be female).

 Finally, the reasons why affective priming works is because it is based on assumptions that are highly compatible with what is known about how the brain processes information.
 Neural network models of the brain are based on mental associations – the stronger the association between two concepts (e.g., female and nurse) the quicker one concept will mentally trigger the other.
-So that’s four reasons why affective priming is the preferred approach, particularly if you are looking to understand the complex processes in the minds of consumers.
+So that’s four reasons why affective priming is the preferred approach, particularly if you are looking to understand the complex processes in the mind of a consumer.

 What can implicit reaction time tests tell us about consumer attitudes and intentions that traditional, explicit, methods can’t?